International Postgraduate Research Scholarships (IPRS)

 - Commencing IPRS recipients may also be eligible for an Australian Postgraduate Award.

-The IPRSs are open to international students.
+The IPRS are open to international students.
 Successful applicants must have achieved a first class Honours degree or equivalent.
-Awards are only available to those who will be undertaking a Masters or Doctoral degree full-time in 2014 and have applied for, or are currently enrolled in, a Higher Degree by Research.
+Awards are only available to those who will be undertaking a Masters or Doctoral degree full-time in 2016 or early 2017 and have applied for, or are currently enrolled in, a Higher Degree by Research.
 Applicants who have commenced their research degree must have at least 12 months full-time or equivalent candidature remaining.
 Applicants who have previously held an IPRS for six months or more cannot be considered for another IPRS, APA or DUPR.

 The primary criterion is a high standard of Honours (a year of assessed research following an undergraduate course) or its equivalent.
 Equivalence could include: